Ninjutsu IBDA Curriculum

 - 10th Dan Judan Kugyo Happo Biken – SPACE

 For the 5 advanced levels of Judan IBDA students study aspects of the Elements in relation to the Do/Dao, training and their life.
 Contributions to the art are also considered in these 5 grades of Judan.
-While DaiShihan Van Donk will recommend their promotion the grades are awarded by Soke Hatsumi at his discretion.
+These grades are awarded by IBDA headmaster Doshi Richard Van Donk Soke at his discretion and guidance.

 Shin Gi Tai Level – Highest level of the art – this student has achieved harmonious blending of Mind/Heart, Skill and Body in the Bujinkan arts.
 This personally hand written certificate from Soke Hatsumi also includes his Red and Gold Gi Patch on it.
 This very distinguished award is very rare and above any rank grade.
 DaiShihan Richard Van Donk was honored with this award.

-IBDAtm ranking and study structure goes all the way and will continue even after Soke Hatsumi is no longer teaching.
+IBDA ranking and study structure goes all the way and will continue even after Soke Hatsumi is no longer teaching -which is the case now in 2020.
 There is a lifetime of learning available and we can help you travel the journey as far as you want to go.